Nameo91/Spybook-the-incredibles/README.md

 # Technologies

-Our application was written with JavaScript, CSS and JSX.
+Spybook was written with JavaScript, CSS and JSX.
 Here's an overview of the technologies we used to build our application.

 ### **M** is for MongoDB
 [MongoDB](https://www.mongodb.com/) is a _NoSQL_ database program that stores data in collections of JSON-like structures, rather than in tables.
 The application interracts with MongoDB using a tool called Mongoose.